zzyzxlab/tao.js/packages/docs/src/content/basics/handlers.md

 as handlers for Application Contexts.

-These will have different behavior depending on the Type of Handler you add, but in the Basic case outlined here, the TAO will `await` for your handler to fully complete (resolve or reject) before moving onto the next handler.
+These will have different behavior depending on the Type of Handler you add, but in the Basic case outlined here (using [Inline Handlers](../advanced/inline-handlers.md)), the TAO will `await` for your handler to fully complete (resolve or reject) before moving onto the next handler.

 There is no difference in the way the TAO operates between an `async` function versus a fuction that just returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

+## Handlers throwing Errors

+If the handler added to the TAO throws an `Error`, it will not be caught.
+It's suggested that your handlers catch `Error`s and handle them by [setting the Application Context](setting-app-cons.md#setting-context) to something signaling the `Error` like using `action: 'Fail'`.

 ## Removing Handlers

-Because we can add new handlers at any point in the lifecycle of our app, the TAO allows for dynamic loading and unloading of handlers in response to any events, namely but not limited to Application Contexts.
+Because we can add new handlers at any point in the lifecycle of our app, the TAO allows for dynamic loading and unloading of handlers in response to any events, namely but not limited to Application Contexts or if used with [Code Splitting](https://webpack.js.org/guides/code-splitting/).

-If you want to remove a handler from the TAO, you will need to keep a reference to it somewhere that is accessible to the code that will remove it from the TAO.
+If you want to remove a handler from the TAO, you will _**need to keep a reference**_ to it somewhere that is accessible to the code that will remove it from the TAO.

 To remove a handler, make sure you are removing the handler using the same type that you used